nvbogachev/nvbogachev.github.io/research.markdown

 # Papers

-- Quasi-arithmetic hyperbolic Coxeter prisms\ (with Khusrav Yorov)
+- Quasi-arithmetic hyperbolic Coxeter prisms\
+  (with Khusrav Yorov)
-- Infinitely many commensurability classes of compact Coxeter polyhedra in $H^4$ and $H^5$, with Sami Douba and Jean Raimbault
+- Infinitely many commensurability classes of compact Coxeter polyhedra in $H^4$ and $H^5$ (with Sami Douba and Jean Raimbault)
 - On volumes of hyperbolic right-angled polyhedra\
   {% include arxiv_link.html id="2111.08789" %}, *Sbornik: Mathematics*